 Step 3.
 Check all scanned results

-Deep Data Recovery will immediately start a scan process to find your deleted or hidden files on the virus infected hard drive.
-To quickly locate the wanted files, you can use the Filter or type grouping feature to display only the pictures, videos, documents, emails, etc.
+Deep Data Recovery will immediately start a scan process to find deleted or hidden files on a virus-infected hard drive, allowing users to quickly locate wanted files using the filter or type grouping feature to display specific types of files such as pictures, videos, documents, or emails.

 Step 4.
 Preview and recover deleted/hidden files

-When the process finishes, you can preview the scanned files.
-Select the files you want and click the "Recover" button.
-You should save restored files to another secure location on your computer or storage device, not where they were lost.
+After the scanning process is complete, you can preview the recovered files.
+Select the files you want to recover and click the "Recover" button.
+It's essential to save the restored files to a different, secure location on your computer or storage device, rather than the original location where they were lost.